pingcap/docs/tools/data-migration-cluster-operations.md

 ---
-title: Common Operations of DM-Ansible
+title: Data Migration Cluster Operations
-summary: This document introduces the common operations when you administer a DM cluster using DM-Ansible.
+summary: This document introduces the DM cluster operations and considerations when you administer a DM cluster using DM-Ansible.
 category: tools
 ---

-# DM Common Operations
+# Data Migration Cluster Operations

-This document introduces the common operations when you administer a DM cluster using DM-Ansible.
+This document introduces the DM cluster operations and considerations when you administer a DM cluster using DM-Ansible.

 ## Start a cluster